Blackysh/blackysh/README.md

 # ⭐ Hi, I am Sahib.

 # 💫 About Me:
-Hey there, my name is Sahib and I'm a programmer/developer!<br><br>I mostly create desktop applications and websites,<br><br>but I can develop other types of software.
+Hey there, my name is Sahib and I'm a programmer/developer!
+I mostly create desktop applications and websites, but I can develop other types of software.
 Like bots, mobile apps, servers, etc.<br>

 ## 🌐 Socials: